Geuthur/EVE-Alert-Opensource/README.md

 https://www.paypal.com/paypalme/HellRiderZ

 ## Terms
+> \[!CAUTION\]

-<span style="color: red">This is an open-source project without any guarantees.
-Use it at your own risk.\
+> This is an open-source project without any guarantees.
+Use it at your own risk.
-Please ensure that you comply with EVE Online's terms of use and policies.
-The use of bots or automation may violate the game's terms of service.</span>
+> Please ensure that you comply with EVE Online's terms of use and policies.
+The use of bots or automation may violate the game's terms of service.

 ## Contributing